Jetsurf/jet-bot/README.md

 Splatoon 2 Splatnet Commands

-The following commands require you to DM the bot with !token and follow the instructions
+The following commands require you to DM the bot with !token and follow the instructions.
+DM !deletetoken to remove all tokens from the bot.

  - !rank : Shows your ranks in the ranked gamemodes
  - !stats : Shows various stats from your gameplay